pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         - Greg Wetmore
       location:
         Breakout:
-          title: To be announced shortly
+          title: Formal verification
-          description: The speaker(s) for this session will be announced soon!
+          description: The abstract for this session will follow soon!
           speakers:
-            - TBC
+            - Andreas Hülsing

     - time: "11:30"
       title: Quantum-safe PKI for the German administration